A comprehensive guide to hiring students for Supervisors and Office Administrators.

 In the event a UWF new hire will be working at a remote location and will not be able to present original documents to an on-campus UWF representative, please follow the Remote Form I-9 Process.
 Call Human Resources at 850-474-2694 if you need assistance.

-- Hiring Department: Review the hiring process by visiting the International Student Employment business process page and then complete and submit the International Student Employment Form.
+- Review the hiring process by visiting the J-1 and F-1 Student Employment Confluence business process page.

-- Hiring Department: Send the new hire package to Human Resources noting that the International Student Office will be completing the Form I-9.
+- Send the new hire package to Human Resources noting that they are an international student (Human Resources will be completing the Form I-9).

-- Students with a Social Security Card: Make an appointment with the International Student Services Office at 850-474-2479 to complete the Windstar form and the Form I-9, Employment Eligibility Verification.
-Students should bring their original, unexpired documents (passport, visa, Social Security card, I-94, Employment Authorization Card, DS-2019, etc.) to their meeting.
+- Students with a Social Security Card: Call Human Resources at 850-474-2694 to set up an appointment time to complete the Form I-9, Employment Eligibility Verification.
+Bring all of your original, unexpired documents (passport, visa, Social Security card, I-94, Employment Authorization Card, DS-2019, etc.) and your completed Foreign National Information Form to the meeting.

-- Human Resources: Process the new hire and will notify the Hiring Department when it is approved for the student to start working.
-Important: Hiring Departments should never allow F-1 or J-1 students to work until this confirmation of work authorization is received from Human Resources.
+- Hiring Departments should never allow F-1 or J-1 students to work until this confirmation of work authorization is received from Human Resources.

 - International students are responsible for maintaining their own legal status and for complying with employment guidelines.